xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 ![installed.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/installed.png)

 You can enable the following options on the Product Questions module settings page:

- * **Allow quest user to ask product questions** : When enabled Makes questions available for unregistered customers.
+ * **Allow quest user to ask product questions** : When enabled makes questions available for unregistered customers.
- * **Show the administrator full name in replies** : Personalizes admin replies if enabled.
+ * **Show the administrator full name in replies** : When enabled personalizes replies from the store staff.

  ![settings-page.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/settings-page.png)

 That's it!
 The module is configured.
-Don't forget to save your changes.
+Don't forget to **save** your changes.

 Product questions become available to customers as soon as the module is installed.
 If configured, the non signed in visitors can also ask questions about your products.